 - ‘Contacts’ of contacts do not have to quarantine (e.g., brother of a child who was designated a close contact by their school)

-– Note – if your child is deemed to have had a close contact by their school, PASC/SVSA will accept this determination
+- If your child is deemed to have had a close contact by their school, PASC/SVSA will use this determination as well